Gifted and Talented Education

 Questions regarding G/T Instructional Seminars should be directed to the school’s G/T Resource Teacher, Ms. Robyn Page, at Robyn_Page@hcpss.org.

 • Any interested student may sign up for a G/T seminar.
-You do not need to be enrolled in any G/T classes to participate
+You do not need to be enrolled in any GT classes to participate.

-• Participating students are expected to inform their classroom teacher in advance of their G/T seminar meeting times.
+• Students are expected to inform their classroom teacher in advance of their G/T seminar meeting times.
 Students are also responsible for reporting to Ms. Page for their G/T seminar at the start of the class period/meeting time.
 At the end of the G/T seminar meeting, students are dismissed to their regularly scheduled class for the last 8 minutes to hand in any work that is due and to collect work that was missed.
 The work that was missed should be completed at home and returned the next day.
 Additionally, regular seminar participation is required.
 While students who have been ill, or have a scheduling conflict with a sectional or standardized testing are excused, students who do not attend regularly will be removed from their seminar.

 • Unfortunately, space is limited in our G/T seminars.
-If you would like to be added to a wait list for a particular seminar, please message Ms. Page in Canvas
+If you would like to be added to a wait list for a particular seminar, please message Ms. Page in Canvas.

-Debate - Debate Seminar provides students with the opportunity to engage in meaningful, persuasive discourse about contemporary issues, thereby strengthening their leadership, critical thinking, and presentation skills.
+Debate (Sept. - March) - Debate Seminar provides students with the opportunity to engage in meaningful, persuasive discourse about contemporary issues, thereby strengthening their leadership, critical thinking, and presentation skills.
 Students use research skills to develop logical arguments supported with evidence to be applied to debates following a prescribed format.

-Environmental Science - Burleigh’s ‘Earth Defenders’ will research environmental topics of interest, participate in environmental science labs, make data-based decisions, and take action to promote responsible environmental practices for themselves, the school, and the larger community.
+Environmental Science (Sept. - June) - Burleigh’s ‘Earth Defenders’ will research environmental topics of interest, participate in environmental science labs, make data-based decisions, and take action to promote responsible environmental practices for themselves, the school, and the larger community.
 Students will be encouraged to analyze their relationship to the environment, identify ways to preserve and protect natural resources, and create ways to educate others.

-Model United Nations - Students interested in learning about world politics, diplomacy, research, and public speaking should join the Model United Nations (MUN) G/T Instructional Seminar.
+Model United Nations (Sept. - June) - Students interested in learning about world politics, diplomacy, research, and public speaking should join the Model United Nations (MUN) G/T Instructional Seminar.

-Television Production - Television Production Seminar students are asked to think and work like media producers, utilizing the media production process and industry-standard tools to entertain, persuade, inform, and instruct.
-The broadcast serves as an example of a high-quality product wherein students emulate practicing professionals in the field.
-Students who register will be trained for tech crew positions, as producers, or as special segment reporters.
+Television Production (Sept. - June) - Television Production Seminar students are asked to think and work like media producers, utilizing the media production process and industry-standard tools to entertain, persuade, inform, and instruct.
+The Bobcat News morning broadcast serves as an example of a high-quality product wherein students emulate practicing professionals in the field.

-Writers Workshop - The Writers Workshop Seminar uses peer and teacher feedback to provide creative writers with the opportunity to produce authentic writing based on their interests.
+Writers Workshop (Sept. - June) - The Writers Workshop Seminar uses peer and teacher feedback to provide creative writers with the opportunity to produce authentic writing based on their interests.
 Participants will develop their talents by focusing on literary elements.
 Participants will work on poems and short stories for this seminar outside of school in order to meet the workshop deadlines.

 Related Sites